gaiaus/ICF/reform/call_to_action english.md

 WHEREAS, the Cosmos Plan, as cited in the ATOM ICO Terms and Conditions, defines the ICF's purpose, and creates a fiduciary duty to use the raised funds for:

-  a.
+ ensp a.
 Conducting the aforementioned fundraiser;

   b.
 Contracting for the development of Cosmos Essential Software and Services (CESS);